A posteriori certification of PDE approximations with particular application to neural networks: Certification via extensions and restrictions

-where we shall use $\mycirc$ to derive a lower and $\square$ for an upper bound.
-This approach has a couple of consequences which we will address next: \begin{compactitem} \item We need to compute the Riesz representation of $r_\theta$ by solving \eqref{eq:RieszRepFinite} replacing $f$ by $r^\theta$.
-Hence, we need to compute $r^\theta(v^\delta)$ for appropriate test functions $v^\delta$ on the respective domain.
+\revKU{then denoted by $r_\mycirc$, $r_\Omega$ and $r_\square$, respectively,} where we shall use $\mycirc$ to derive a lower and $\square$ for an upper bound. \revKU{Since $u^\theta$ is a fixed and given input, we suppress its dependence in the notation.} This approach has a couple of consequences which we will address next: \begin{compactitem} \item We need to compute the Riesz representation of \revKU{$r$} by solving \eqref{eq:RieszRepFinite}.
+Hence, we need to compute \revKU{$\dual{r,v^\delta}_{\cY}$} for appropriate test functions $v^\delta$ on the respective domain.
 This typically amounts for computing inner products, i.e., integrals.
-If the residual $r^\theta$ is defined pointwise, we use quadrature (e.g.\ by choosing Gauss-Lobatto points), for a variational residual, we would precompute the inner products of the basis functions and then determine the linear combinations. \item We need to restrict and extend $r^\theta$ to $\mycirc$ and $\square$ in an appropriate manner. \item We have to choose $\mycirc$ and $\square$ in such a way that (i) the residuals on these domains allow for sharp error bounds and (ii) the computations are very efficient, which typically means that the geometries of $\mycirc$ and $\square$ need to be \enquote{simple}, e.g.\ a hypersphere or -cube.
-Then, standard discretizations and fast solvers such as geometric full multigrid or spectral methods are available. \end{compactitem}
+If the \revKU{approximation $u^\theta$ and thus the} residual $r$ is defined pointwise, we \revKU{can} use quadrature (e.g.\ by choosing Gauss-Lobatto points). \item We need to restrict and extend \revKU{$r_\Omega$ from $\Omega$} to $\mycirc$ and $\square$ in an appropriate manner. \item We have to choose $\mycirc$ and $\square$ in such a way that \begin{enumerate} \item[(i)] the residuals on these domains allow for sharp error bounds and \item[(ii)] the computations \revKU{can be performed highly} efficient, which typically means that the geometries of $\mycirc$ and $\square$ need to be \enquote{simple}, e.g.\ a hypersphere or -cube.
+Then, standard discretizations and fast solvers such as geometric full multigrid or spectral methods are available. \end{enumerate} \end{compactitem}